Ayub494/cultural-storyweaver/README.md

 ```

 ## ▶️ Running the App in Google Colab

-1. Upload your `service-account.json` to Colab.
-2. Run all setup cells (install libraries, write app, authenticate).
+1. Run all setup cells (install libraries, write app, authenticate).1
-3. Use `localtunnel` to tunnel and expose the app.
+2. Use `localtunnel` to tunnel and expose the app.
-4. Click the public URL to open your Streamlit app.
+3. Click the public URL to open your Streamlit app.

 ## 📝 Project Description